Reduce news consumption for better productivity, health, and happiness. Are you serious?

 Most News is Irrelevant and a Waste of Time

-Honestly scrutinizing our media consumption leads to a redeeming insight: The news, by and large, is irrelevant.
-How many of the thousands of news items from the last couple of years have substantially and positively influenced an essential decision in your life?
+Honestly, scrutinizing our media consumption leads to a redeeming insight: The news, by and large, is irrelevant.
+How many out of the thousands of news items you have gleaned through in the last couple of years have substantially and positively influenced an essential decision in your life?

 How to Take Advantage of the Information Revolution and Find the Information You Seek